influxdata/telegraf/plugins/inputs/modbus/README.md

 using the `measurement` setting.
 If the setting is omitted `modbus` is used.
 Furthermore, the measurement value can be overridden by each field individually.

+#### Optimization setting

+__Please only use request optimization if you do understand the implications!__
+The `optimization` setting can be used to optimize the actual requests sent to the device.
+The following algorithms are available

+##### `none` (_default_)

+Do not perform any optimization.
+Please note that the requests are still obeying the maximum request sizes.
+Furthermore, completely empty requests, i.e. all fields specify `omit=true`, are removed.
+Otherwise, the requests are sent as specified by the user including request of omitted fields.
+This setting should be used if you want full control over the requests e.g. to accommodate for device constraints.

+##### `shrink`

+This optimization allows to remove leading and trailing fields from requests if those fields are omitted.
+This can shrink the request number and sizes in cases where you specify large amounts of omitted fields, e.g. for documentation purposes.

+##### `rearrange`

+Requests are processed similar to `shrink` but the request boundaries are rearranged such that usually less registers are being read while keeping the number of requests.
+This optimization algorithm only works on consecutive address ranges and respects user-defined gaps in the field addresses.

+##### `aggressive`

+Requests are processed similar to `rearrange` but user-defined gaps in the field addresses are filled automatically.
+This usually reduces the number of requests, but will increase the number of registers read due to larger requests.
+This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.

 #### Field definitions